mladenovic-13/delivery-app/README.md

 ---

-This page shows the user the products he added to cart.
-Payment can be made via PayPal and credit card.
+This page shows the user the products he added to the cart.
+Users can make payments via PayPal and credit cards.

-- PayPal API (You can try it with Sandbox PayPal account)
+- PayPal API (You can try it with a Sandbox PayPal account

 ![Screenshot 2022-06-07 at 21.48.00.png](https://res.craft.do/user/full/9becb574-f036-dae3-8b23-ef86b3c4a5d4/1B14C30C-C272-4560-9E71-3F3156C9F95B_2/OAH3WxI49iBQPVsFNPe4Yt0Br89yEi5M9aHBG7nwmKMz/Screenshot%202022-06-07%20at%2021.48.00.png)